django-inplaceedit/django-inplaceedit/README.rst

 How to use it
 -------------

- Just pass the cursor above the field and double click, authenticated with a super user
+ * If you use inplace_static: Just pass the cursor above the field and double click (this is customizable), authenticated with a super user
+ * If you use inplace_toolbar: Enable a edit inline and just pass the cursor above the field and double click (this is customizable), authenticated with a super user

 Advanced usage
 ==============